mrisher/smtp-sts/spec.md

   recipient domain.

-* Security: DANE offers an advantage against policy-lookup DoS attacks; that is, while a DNSSEC-signed NX response to a DANE lookup authoritatively indicates the lack of a DANE record, such an option to authenticate policy non-existence does not exist when looking up a policy over plain DNS.
+* Security: DANE offers an advantage against policy-lookup DoS attacks; that is, while a DNSSEC-signed MX response to a DANE lookup authoritatively indicates the lack of a DANE record, such an option to authenticate policy non-existence does not exist when looking up a policy over plain DNS.

 # Policy Semantics

-SMTP STS policies are distributed at the Policy Domain either through a new resource record, or as TXT records (similar to DMARC policies) under the name "_smtp_sts.”
+SMTP STS policies are distributed from Policy Domain's DNS either through a new resource record, or as TXT records (similar to DMARC policies) under the name "_smtp_sts.”
 (Current implementations deploy as TXT records.)
 For example, for the Policy Domain "example.com", the recipient's SMTP STS policy can be